Shekharpatil225/TelegramBot/README.md

 ## Libraries
 * Import os - The OS module in Python provides functions for creating and removing a directory(folder), fetchng its contents, changing and identifying the current directory etc..
 * Import telebot - Telebot library is used to interact the code with our telegram bot.
-Refer [TelebotAPI](https://pypi.org/project/pyTelegramBotAPI/)
+Refer [TelebotAPI](https://pypi.org/project/pyTelegramBotAPI/) to know how to create your own telegram bot and operate with it.
+* Import Random - Random library is used to generate any random numbers.
+In this code we use random function to generate a random key for each character.
+* Import keep_alive -